agoodloe/LDunnDistributedTM/ContinuousConsistency.md

 transport today.
 Now the desire not to compromise this safety makes it difficult to integrate unmanned vehicles into the airspace, accomodate emerging applications, and keep pace with rapid growth in commercial aviation.
-To that end, the NASA Aeronautics' Airspace Operations and Safety Program (AOSP) System Wide Safety (SWS) project has been investigating new technologies and methods by which crewed and uncrewed aircraft may safely operate in shared airspace.
+To that end, the System Wide Safety (SWS) project of the NASA Aeronautics' Airspace Operations and Safety Program (AOSP) has been investigating technologies and methods by which crewed and uncrewed aircraft may safely operate in shared airspace.

-This memo surveys topics in distributed computing that are relevant to the \mbox{challenge} of maintaining system-wide safety.
+This memo surveys topics in distributed computing that are relevant to the \mbox{challenge} of maintaining system-wide safety; it aims to be self-contained and accessible to a broad technical audience.
 Our primary motivating use cases have been taken from civil emergency response scenarios, especially wildfire suppression and hurricane relief.
-The motivation for this choice is two-fold.
-First, the rules for operating in the US national airspace are typically relaxed during natural disasters and relief efforts.
-Second, these settings are an excellent microcosm for the sorts of general challenges faced by other, non-emergency applications.
-We summarize a range of diverse topics in the literature that may prove useful in overcoming these challenges.
+The motivation for this choice is three-fold.
+First, improved technology for wildfire suppression has been recognized as a national priority (CITE).
+Second, the rules for operating in the US national airspace are typically relaxed during natural disasters and relief efforts.
+Finally, these settings are an excellent microcosm for the sorts of general challenges faced by other, non-emergency applications.

-A common albeit abstract theme is the notion of *continuity*, as in topology.
+If there is a central theme to this manuscript, it is *continuity* in the sense considered by topology (CITE).
 Designing a system that is robust to real-world environments is an exercise in making tradeoffs, and it is of particular importance in this setting to exercise fine control over these tradeoffs.
-To build a system that is predictable---clearly a prerequisite for safety---changes in network conditions, usage patterns, etc. should generate (only) a proportional change in system behavior as observed by its users.
+To build a system that is predictable---clearly a prerequisite for safety---deteriorations in operational conditions, usage patterns, data quality, etc. should bring about at most a proportionate degradation in system behavior as observed by users.
 In other words, the behavior of a safe system should in some sense be a continuous function of its inputs and operational environment.

-## Layout of this document
+## Summaries of the sections

-This document aims to be self-contained and accessible to a broad technical audience.
+Sections \ref{sec:disaster-response}--\ref{sec:desiderata} contain
+background material on distributed systems and our considered use cases.
+Sections \ref{sec:networking}--\ref{sec:data-fusion} survey particular topics from the distributed systems literature, generally proceeding from lower- to higher-level considerations, and may be read independently of each other.

 Section \ref{sec:disaster-response} starts with a pragmatic summary of disaster response and some of the relevant computing challenges in that setting.
-The rest of the document analyzes these issues further, proceeding from lower-level details (memory models and network protocols) to higher-level ones (database replication and data fusion).
+We aim to justify and explain the role of distributed systems theory in system-wide safety.

-Section \ref{sec:background} is an introduction to distributed systems, consistency, and a classic and fundamental result: the "CAP" theorem(s) for the atomic and sequential consistency models (Theorems
+Section \ref{sec:background} is an introduction to distributed systems, culminating in a illustrative result: the "CAP" theorem(s) for the atomic and sequential consistency models (Theorems
 \ref{thm:cap} and \ref{thm:cap-sequential}, respectively).
-The CAP
-theorem is a negative result, proving that a distributed system cannot enforce strong consistency without going offline during network partitions.
-More generally, the result implies that maintaining strong consistency makes systemwide network performance an upper bound on the availability of a system to do useful work for clients, an unacceptable restriction.
-The practical importance of this result is that in realistic emergency response environments, agents will almost always act with less than perfect global information, a fact that will later motivate Section \ref{sec:continuous-consistency}.
+CAP is a negative result, proving that strong consistency for a distributed system makes systemwide network performance an upper bound on the availability of a system to do useful work for clients.
+For our purposes, this is an unacceptable restriction.
+The practical significance is that in emergency response environments, agents will virtually always act with less than perfect global information, a key motivation for Section \ref{sec:continuous-consistency}.

-Section \ref{sec:desiderata} identifies a few desirable properties of systems for our use case.
+Section \ref{sec:desiderata} refines our assumptions and identifies desirable properties of systems for our use case.
 We use these points to frame the discussion of systems and protocols in subsequent sections.

 Section \ref{sec:networking} examines networking considerations.
 Our vision of future emergency communication networks integrates concepts